 Risks of TBI Higher for Energy Drinkers?

-TBIs are More Common Than You Think.
+TBIs are More Common Than You Think

-Things you think you take for your benefit can sometimes turn out to be things that are not so great for your health.
+Things you think you take for your benefit can sometimes turn out to be not so great for your health.
 It won't be easy to accept the facts when you have become used to eating or drinking something.
 Who would have thought that energy drinks would become connected to traumatic brain injuries?

 An energy drink is a beverage that contains stimulants and other compounds, like caffeine, guarana, and other ingredients like sugar.
-Energy drinks are marketed as if they provide mental and physical invigoration "energy", which is not the same energy you would get from healthy foods.
+Energy drinks are marketed as if they provide mental and physical invigoration "energy," which is not the same energy you would get from healthy foods.

 Michael Ehline has a lot of experience with energy drinks.
 As a U.S. Marine, he was faced with falling asleep on guard duty and the brig or gulping down large amounts of legal stimulants, such as guarana, caffeine, etc.

-"When I visited my girlfriend who lived in Brea, California, and had to drive back to Camp Pendleton for fire watch, I used copious amounts of energy drinks to stay awake."
-Ehline said he felt like an F-1 racecar driver, risking speeding tickets just so he could win the prize of seeing his girlfriend over a hundred miles north in Orange County, California.
+"When I visited my girlfriend who lived in Brea, California and had to drive back to Camp Pendleton for fire watch, I used copious amounts of energy drinks to stay awake," Ehline said he felt like an F-1 racecar driver, risking speeding tickets just so he could win the prize of seeing his girlfriend over a hundred miles north in Orange County, California.